 - All transportation by good quality private vehicle.

 - English Speaking guide.

-- Bhutan Visa fees, tourists fees (royalties)
+- Bhutan Visa fees, daily tourists fees and taxes etc

 - Travel permits etc